nodeset-org/constellation/docs/Roles/NodeSet Roles.md

 The Admin Address is responsible for keeping the protocol stable.
 This most obviously happens by adjusting parameters like fee splits and the Deposit Pool size.
 However, the [Admin Address]("Admin Address.md") is also responsible for growing and maintaining the Node Operator set.
 In extreme cases of Node Operator negligence, for example, Admin Address can kick a Node Operator from the network so the protocol can recover any assigned funds.
 The Admin Address receives a portion of protocol revenue as compensation for this role.

-### Protocol Ossification

-Although the Depositor and Node Operator interactions with the protocol may be fully automated, Administrator duties cannot, and the protocol as a whole cannot be fully ossified.

-Currently, the Administrator duties cannot be automated on-chain, so NodeSet fills this role alongside key community members via a X/Y multi-sig.
-In the long term, developers may ossify parameter settings and/or replace the Admin Address with another smart contract.
-Further research on two topics is necessary to remove the Admin Address and begin protocol ossification:
- • ZK-ID systems
- • EL/CL communication